adanmaftei/LiveEventService/docs/DOMAIN_EVENTS_AND_GRAPHQL.md

 ## Transactional Outbox (Implemented)

 - The DbContext writes a lean outbox entry for each raised domain event into the `OutboxMessages` table in the same transaction as the state change.
 - A background outbox processor service scans pending messages and processes them.
-Currently, entries are recorded primarily for operational traceability and future external integrations.
+In Development/Production, the processor publishes messages to AWS SNS (or LocalStack SNS locally), using a topic per event type.
+Topics are created on demand if missing.
-- In the Testing environment, the outbox processor is disabled to avoid cross-test interference; in Development/Production, it runs as a hosted service.
+- In the Testing environment, the outbox processor is disabled to avoid cross-test interference.
+Outbox rows are still written, enabling assertions and observability without side effects.

-## GraphQL Subscriptions
+## GraphQL Subscriptions & Performance Guardrails

 - Clients can subscribe to `eventRegistration_{eventId}` topics to receive real-time updates about registrations for a specific event.
 - Actions include: `created`, `promoted`, `cancelled`.

+### Performance Guardrails (HotChocolate v15)

+- Execution timeout: 10 seconds per request.
+- Strict validation enabled; introspection disabled outside Development/Testing.
+- DataLoader for `organizerName` in `Event` type batches user lookups and prevents N+1 queries.

 ### Subscription Schema